Prompt Library · 36 prompts

 Help me plan this week's dinners (Monday-Friday).

-Currently in the fridge/pantry: [list what you have]
+In the fridge/pantry right now: [list what you have]

-Number of people: [number + any children and ages]
+Number of people: [number + children and ages if applicable]

 Give me: